2021 here we come! 21 cultural highlights

 The Northcott have announced a full 2021 line-up, with three new home-grown productions, including an adaptation of Michael Morpurgo’s Friend or Foe directed by Northcott’s Artistic Director, Daniel Buckroyd in June.
 They’re also the first theatre to partner with Creative Industries Federation to stream their swash-buckling production of Treasure Island online, which got cut short by lockdown, available from 11 – 30 January 2021 for free or donation.
 The premier at 7pm on 11 Jan includes live chat with the cast.

-Snowdrop Festival, The Garden House, Buckland Monachorum, Fri 15 Jan – Sun 28 Feb (Fri, Sat and Sun 11am – 3pm) CANCELLED
+Snowdrop Festival, The Garden House, Buckland Monachorum, Fri 15 Jan – Sun 28 Feb (Fri, Sat and Sun 11am – 3pm) NOW ONLINE

 There’s nothing like a snowdrop to lift the spirits and make you feel like spring is on its way, so imagine what the sight of thousands can do, including 335 varieties, collected from far and wide, and nestling in the bucolic surrounds of The Garden House, on the edge of Dartmoor but just 10 miles from Plymouth.